Kurds: At heart of messy anti-ISIS alliance

 Turkey considers Syrian Kurdish fighters as terrorists, while its ally the US supports them

-The main Kurdish militia force in northern Syria, which lies on Turkey's southern border, are the People's Protection Units, or YPG, often referred to as the armed wing of the Democratic Union Party (PYD), a Syrian Kurdish political party.
+The main Kurdish militia force in northern Syria, which lies on Turkey's southern border, are the People's Protection Units, or YPG, often referred to as the armed wing of the Democratic Union Party (PYD), a Syrian Kurdish opposition party.

 Turkey and others view the PYD and YPG as an offshoot of the PKK, indistinguishable from separatist group banned in Turkey, says Fadi Hakura, a Turkey expert at Chatham House.